Skip to content

 How to Get Started

 Consistency, reliability, and measurable results are what social media managers are hired for.
-Everybody knows this — but very few deliver it.
+Very few deliver all three consistently — which is why the ones who do command significant rates.

 10. Digital Product Seller

-Can you imagine creating a $27 Notion template over a weekend and watching it generate $2,700 while you sleep — because 100 people needed exactly what you made?
+Picture creating a $27 Notion template over a weekend and watching it generate $2,700 while you sleep — because 100 people needed exactly what you made.

 The more targeted your digital product is to a specific audience pain, the more it sells.
-And the more it sells, the more passive income compounds.
+And the more it sells, the more passive income compounds without requiring your ongoing time.

 What It Pays